• Skip to primary navigation

 • Season chicken wings with salt, pepper, onion powder, garlic powder, paprika, thyme and oregano.
 Gently massage seasonings into the wings.

-• Spread wings evenly on a baking sheet and put in the fridge for 3 - 4 hours to marinate and dry.
+• Spread wings evenly on a baking sheet and put in the fridge, uncovered, for 3 - 4 hours to marinate and dry.

 • Remove wings from fridge and let set at room temperature for 20 minutes.